 Embedded Fest (formerly known as Root Linux Conference) is the biggest tech conference on Embedded and Linux software development in Eastern Europe.
 Foundation Team member Konstantin Belousov will be presenting on “Exceptions and Interrupts on amd64: How OS Drives the Machine.

-The goal of the event is to foster cross-community discussions of OpenZFS work and to make progress on some of the projects that have been proposed.
-This 2-day event consists of a day of presentations and a 1-day hackathon.
+The goal of the event is to foster cross-community discussions of OpenZFS work and to make progress on some of the projects we have proposed.
+This 2-day event consists of a day of presentation and a 1-day hackathon.

 Open Source Summit Europe (OSSEU) is the leading conference for developers, architects, and other technologists – as well as open source community and industry leaders – to collaborate, share information, learn about the latest technologies and gain a competitive advantage by using innovative open solutions.
 Over 2,000 will gather for OSSEU in 2019